-For the workers newly engaged in the works, a period for acclimatization should be set and considerations should be given to the acclimatization, such as change of working hours, the frequency of breaks, and work load, etc. The period for acclimatization should be set for seven days or more in principle during which the time exposed to the heat should gradually be extended.
+For workers newly engaged in the work, a period for acclimatization to heat should be set and consideration should be given to acclimatization to heat, such as change of working hours, frequency of breaks, physical work load, etc. The period for acclimatization should be set at seven days or more, in principle, during which the time exposed to the heat should gradually be extended.